TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9C.md

 ## Fixes

-To fix the earphone issue, execute these lines on any Terminal Emulator then reboot.
+To fix the earphone issue, execute these lines on any Terminal Emulator (preferably Termux) then reboot.
 ```
 su
 setprop persist.sys.overlay.devinputjack true